Leidos (LDOS)

 8. Cash Is King

-Leidos’s free cash flow clocked in at $680 million in Q3, equivalent to a 15.2% margin.
-This cash profitability was in line with the comparable period last year and above its five-year average.
+Leidos’s free cash flow clocked in at $452 million in Q4, equivalent to a 10.7% margin.
+This result was good as its margin was 5.9 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 9. Return on Invested Capital (ROIC)